 - Immersion blender

-- Measure magnesium flakes into a mug.
-Fill another mug halfway with water and microwave on high until it is boiling, abut 2-3 minutes.
+Step 1.
+Measure magnesium flakes into a mug.
+Fill another mug halfway with water and microwave on high until it is boiling, about 2-3 minutes.
 (Alternatively, you can bring water to boil on the stove.)
 Measure 3 Tbsp of boiling water into the mug with the flakes.
 Stir until the flakes are dissolved and set aside.

-- Allow the solids to melt, swirling the jar now occasionally if necessary.
+Step 3.
+Allow the solids to melt, swirling the jar occasionally if necessary.
 (Be sure to wear an oven mitt.)

 This makes about 8 ounces of lotion.
 Store at room temperature for up to 2 months.